 Bulletproof coffee is said (said, we aren’t making claims here) to improve mental focus, aid in weight loss, boost your energy, and just generally help you out.
 It’s usually coffee, grass fed butter, MCT oil, and maybe a few other optional ingredients like chocolate.
 Certain cannabis products uplift, energize, and realign focus - so weed coffee really is the perfect combination!

-Let’s clarify here, because there aren’t that many studies about bulletproof coffee itself.
-There are, however, plenty of studies supporting grass fed butter’s potential health benefits, so that’s why it’s one of the coffee’s star ingredients!
+Although there aren’t that many studies about bulletproof coffee itself, there are, however, plenty of studies supporting grass-fed butter’s potential health benefits, so that’s why it’s one of the coffee’s star ingredients!

 Science is uncovering a lot of mind-blowing evidence supporting a high-fat diet, or at the very least, way more fat than we’ve been told was acceptable in the past few decades - like this 2017 piece of research.
 Keep in mind, high fat doesn’t mean eat whatever fatty foods you want in the name of science.
 There are “good fats” and “bad fats”, so you need to eat the right kind and limit the wrong one.